yakeing/Documentation/README.md

 # static content

-The storage here is all static files
+The storage here is all static files.

 Author
 ---